j0ly/FirstProject/README.md

 1. Windows, OS X or Linux as the host
 2. OWASP ZAP
-3. Advanced Cookie Manager, an add-on for Firefox
+3. Firefox and the Advanced Cookie Manager add-on
-4. Firefox
-5. VirtualBox
+4. VirtualBox
-6. Debian as a virtual machine
+5. Debian as a virtual machine

 This project is done with PHP in a LAMP environment.
 Here are the **installation instructions**;